project-repo/cagebreak/README.md

 ### Purpose

-The goal of this project is to provide a successor to [ratpoison](https://www.nongnu.org/ratpoison/) for Wayland users.
+The goal of this project is to provide a successor to [ratpoison](https://www.nongnu.org/ratpoison/) for Wayland.
 However, this is no reimplementation of ratpoison.

 #### New Features, Bugs and Contact Information